 You should see our demo web app where you can attempt a malicious file upload, command injection, or illegal file access.
 Click on Malicious File Upload.
 Next download and upload the provided Eicar.org file.
 Click submit.
 Immediately, you should be notified your request is blocked.
 Awesome!
 (By the way, Application Security allows you to customize your response messages)

 Navigate back to the Application Security console and select Microservices Web App event to view more.
 Here you can see a malicious file upload was blocked.

 On your right-hand side, scroll down to see all the Request Details.
 This section provides pertinent information for development and security teams alike, such as the deployment attacked, source IP, type of malware detected, etc. Notably, security teams can map the attack with the MITRE ATT&CK framework for further investigation and analysis.

 Ok, back on our web app, try to execute a command injection attack by copying and pasting the commands.
 Click Submit and a pop-up saying your request has been blocked will appear.
 Back in the Application Security console, you can see that a RCE was blocked and view additional threat information as you did with the malicious file attack.
 Et voila, the simplicity and magic of Application Security!

 Using the right security tools can allow you to embed seamless security into your microservices architecture, freeing you from building web apps the slower, more tedious “old way” (aka monolith).
-Application Security instals in two minutes and doesn’t require any source code or changes to your development code.
+Application Security installs in two minutes and doesn’t require any source code or changes to your development code.
 It simply bootstraps to your application at runtime.
 To explore other Application Security capabilities, check out our comprehensive documentation.
 Or try the self-guided workshop built for customers to understand how Application Security works and can be deployed on AWS Fargate and AWS Lambda functions.